Clark (musician): Artistry

-Clark's music is generally considered to fall under the genre of electronic music, although Clark himself finds this label ambiguous and describes Turning Dragon as a "techno album".
-He often experiments with forms of degradation, distortion and decay associated with different mediums, employing techniques such as re-recording samples and field-recordings in different environments.
-Describing such processing, he has said "What I tend to do is just jam stuff through as many boxes as I can, until everything sort of bleeds into itself and all its surrounding parts".
-Clark plays the drums, and some of his material, especially Body Riddle features recordings of his drumming, often heavily re-sampled.
+Clark's production frequently involves degradation, distortion and decay, employing techniques such as re-recording samples and field recordings through multiple environments.
+For Body Riddle, Clark made field recordings in caves in Wales with friends Richard Roberts (later of Letherette) and Stephen Wilkinson (later known as Bibio), chanting drones together on a Sony dictaphone.
+He has described this approach as: "What I tend to do is just jam stuff through as many boxes as I can, until everything sort of bleeds into itself and all its surrounding parts".
+Clark is also a drummer, and some of his recordings, particularly Body Riddle, feature heavily re-sampled live drumming.